 Dixon also raised the point of enforcement, which she said could make students — particularly those who are Black and Indigenous People of Colour (BIPOC) — feel unsafe, a concern she said has been brought to the fore amid the Black Lives Matter (BLM) movement.

-“As long as the University of Alberta Police Service (UAPS) is officially or unofficially involved in enforcing this ban, we cannot and will not support it,” they said.
+“As long as the University of Alberta Protective Services (UAPS) is officially or unofficially involved in enforcing this ban, we cannot and will not support it,” they said.

 Dixon highlighted how the ban would force people to leave campus to smoke in surrounding neighbourhoods, something she said could “pose a reputational risk” and lead to an increase in littering.